RiemannFormer: A Framework for Attention in Curved Spaces: Conclusion

 \section{Conclusion}

-We assume that the data resides in a curved space, and allow the model to adaptively explore the geometric structure of the space from the data itself, thereby obviating the need for explicit positional information.
-Our framework can capture both absolute and relative position information and allows the model autonomously balance them during the learning process.
-Through predefined configurations, we guide the model to capture the geometric structure of curved space while simultaneously reducing the number of parameters that need to be learned.
-In addition, we introduce a decay factor to attenuate the influence of remote positions.
-This mechanism facilitates further our modules achieve substantial performance improvements over the baseline.
+\lettrine[lines=2]{W}e present RiemannFormer, a framework that reimagines the Transformer through the lens of differential geometry.
+We assume that the tokens reside in a curved space, and their latent representations are governed by parallel transport and Riemannian metrics.
+Our approach utilizes predefined Lie group structures to capture spatial dependencies efficiently, removing the reliance on traditional positional embeddings.
+A key contribution is the Riemannian Attention Mechanism, which strategically decouples metric scaling from softmax normalization.
+This design allows us to implement a dynamic scaling strategy where the embedding content itself dictates the local geometry — akin to mass curving spacetime.
+This mechanism not only serves as an effective locality bias by attenuating remote interactions but also provides a content-aware gating capability.

 The framework outlined in this paper has been demonstrated to effectively improve the performance of transformers by conducting experiments on the CIFAR-10 and CIFAR-100 datasets.
+Out experimental results confirm that properly modeling this intrinsic geometry yields significant performance gains, particularly in visual tasks.
 The current implementation in this paper serves as a preliminary validation of our insights, and further evaluation experiments involving more visual models and large language models will be conducted sequentially.